Anything.com Review: Autonomous Vibe Coding for Web + Mobile

 What is Anything.com?

-The platform combines several AI models (GPT-4o, Claude 3.5, Gemini 2.0) with a Reasoning Agent architecture that plans and decomposes complex builds before generating code.
-Its headline feature, Anything Max, acts as an autonomous QA engineer — testing your app like a real user, finding bugs, and fixing them without manual intervention.
+The platform combines several AI models (GPT-5, Claude Sonnet, Gemini 2.5) with a Reasoning Agent architecture that plans and decomposes complex builds before generating code.
+Its headline tier, Max, runs multiple agents in parallel with automated testing, visual QA, and an extended 1M token context, acting as an autonomous QA engineer that tests your app like a real user, finds bugs, and fixes them without manual intervention.1

 Key differentiators at a glance: